brysontang/ai-safety-compass/README.md

 The AI Safety Compass is a tool for evaluating and visualizing perspectives on AI safety, governance, and development.
 It maps responses to a series of questions onto a two-dimensional compass with axes representing alignment priorities and open vs. closed source preferences.

+If you would like to try the AI Safety Compass, visit: https://ai-safety-compass.vercel.app

 ## Overview

 The AI Safety Compass consists of: